-- 12.3.1 When the Work requires Contractor Personnel to be within 50 feet (approximately 15 metres) of any railway tracks, Contractor or Contractor Personnel shall notify and obtain the written approval of the Manager In Charge in advance of the intended start date, and when approved, shall only perform Work strictly in accordance with all terms and conditions of that approval. - 12.3.2 Unless otherwise indicated by the Manager In Charge, proper protection against the movement of trains, rolling stock and other Railway Equipment shall be deemed required at all times whenever Work or Contractor Personnel must be within 50 feet (approximately 15 metres) of the closet track centerline.
-Protection may be provided only by a qualified CP employee through use of a flag person, Canadian Railway Operating Rules (CROR) Track Occupancy Protection (TOP), mechanical blue flag protection or other protection methods designated by the Manager In Charge. - 12.3.3 Where CP determines that flagging is required, then Work must be strictly conducted under the direction of a CP flag person or such other person designated by the Manager In Charge. - 12.3.4 Contractor Personnel shall ensure that there is clear communication at all times between Contractor Personnel and any CP flag person.
-Contractor Personnel shall ensure that they are aware of: - (a) flagging distance limits; - (b) time limits; and - (c) any adjacent tracks where movement of Railway Equipment may still occur. - 12.3.5 Contractor Personnel shall not assume that a train movement is being stopped or cleared unless clear communication is received directly from the CP flag person.
+- 12.3.1 When the Work requires Contractor Personnel to be within 15 m (50 ft.) of any railway tracks, Contractor or Contractor Personnel shall notify and obtain the written approval of the Manager-in-Charge in advance of the intended start date, and when approved, shall only perform Work strictly in accordance with all terms and conditions of that approval. - 12.3.2 Unless otherwise indicated by the Manager-in-Charge, proper protection against the movement of trains, rolling stock and other Railway equipment shall be deemed required at all times whenever Work or Contractor Personnel must be within 50 feet (approximately 15 metres) of the closet track centerline.
+Protection may be provided only by a qualified CP employee through use of a flag person, Canadian Railway Operating Rules (CROR) Track Occupancy Protection (TOP), mechanical blue flag protection or other protection methods designated by the Manager-in-Charge.

-- 12.3.6 A job briefing between the CP flag person and all Contractor Personnel must occur before beginning any Work on or Foul of Track. - 12.3.7 Blue flag protection is used to indicate that CP or Contractor Personnel are working on, under or between Railway Equipment and movement of trains or other Railway Equipment is prohibited.
+- 12.3.3 Where CP determines that flagging is required, then Work must be strictly conducted under the direction of a CP flag person or such other person designated by the Manager-in-Charge. - 12.3.4 Contractor Personnel shall ensure that there is clear communication at all times between Contractor Personnel and any CP flag person.
+Contractor Personnel shall ensure that they are aware of: - (a) flagging distance limits; - (b) time limits; and - (c) any adjacent tracks where movement of Railway equipment may still occur. - 12.3.5 Contractor Personnel shall not assume that a train movement is being stopped or cleared unless clear communication is received directly from the CP flag person. - 12.3.6 A job safety briefing between the CP flag person and all Contractor Personnel must occur before beginning any Work on or Foul of Track, or within CP's ROW depending on the nature of the site. - 12.3.7 Blue flag protection is used to indicate that CP or Contractor Personnel are working on, under or between Railway equipment and movement of trains or other Railway equipment is prohibited.
 Blue flags must not be tampered with or obstructed.
 Blue flags can only be removed by the person or group of persons who originally applied it.
-Application, use, and removal of blue flags, when appropriate, may only be done under the authorization and guidance of the Manager in Charge. - 12.3.8 Red flag protection is used to indicate that CP or Contractor Personnel are working on or Foul of Track, or the track is out of service and movement of trains or other Railway Equipment is prohibited.
+Application, use, and removal of blue flags, when appropriate, may only be done under the authorization and guidance of the Manager-in-Charge. - 12.3.8 Red flag protection is used to indicate that CP or Contractor Personnel are working on or Foul of Track, or the track is out of service and movement of trains or other Railway equipment is prohibited.
 Red flags must not be tampered with or obstructed.
-Application, use, and removal of red flags, when appropriate, may only be done under the authorization and guidance of the Manager in Charge.
+Application, use, and removal of red flags, when appropriate, may only be done under the authorization and guidance of the Manager-in-Charge.
+Similarly, as with all other flags; blue, yellow and green flags.